right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: Women are innocent, and they don't manipulate men.

 TRUTH: Women spend more money on makeup, jewelry, shoes, outfits, and implants than you would EVER spend on clothes, cologne, or anything you might think you need to attract women.
 Every single woman I've ever interviewed told me they had special tricks and tactics they used to make men chase them and keep their interest level up.
 It's a cruel world, and unless you are dating a nun, I'd advise you to keep your cool and don't automatically put halos onto women until you get to know them first.
-The hottest woman you might ever see could be the worst and most psy-
+The hottest woman you might ever see could be the worst and most psy-chotic, bitchy girlfriend you'll ever have.

----

-# THE PASSPORT

-chotic, bitchy girlfriend you'll ever have.
 Just knowing this will help your game immensely.

 ## THE ALPHA MALE GENTLEMAN (AMG)

 Society has changed the face of manhood.
 It's not automatic anymore, it must be achieved, and only some get there.
 With feminism, WWII, the American Revolution, deadbeat dads, and men's movement groups on the rise, real men have almost become extinct.
 Ask anyone you know what the definition of manhood is.
 No one knows today.
 The AMG is what people mean when they say the words "real man."
 How does one become a man?
 This chapter is about that very concept.
 The theories in here will all be on your transformation timeline to maximize the adaptation to your own lifestyle.
 Even your breakfast will taste better once you've embodied the AMG.

 Marcus Aurelius described the ultimate man when speaking about Maximus in The Emperor's Handbook:
 "Maximus set an example of self-mastery, steadiness of purpose, and good cheer that no circumstance, not even illness could extinguish.
-He combined in beautiful measure

----

-# CHASE HUGHES

-gravity with charm, and he did whatever needed to be done without making a fuss.
+He combined in beautiful measuregravity with charm, and he did whatever needed to be done without making a fuss.
 Everyone believed that what he said was what he thought and that he never acted with an intention to do harm or give of fense.
 Nothing surprised or frightened him, and he never seemed to be in a hurry or slow to accomplish a task.
 He was neither intimidated and embarrassed on the one hand, nor aggressive and suspicious on the other.
 So giving, forgiving, and loyal was he by nature that he appeared to be a man whose virtues were inborn rather than acquired.
 It is unimaginable that anyone ever felt inferior or superior around him, perhaps as a result of his pleasing sense of humor..."
 The "Alpha Male Gentleman" is the title we will use to describe the man who is the ultimate attraction magnet for women.
 He's the man who women will ditch their friends, their plans, and even their relationships to be with.
 He's double-o-seven...on crack.
 He's who you will be when you master this book.
 Guaranteed.

 Women sit up straighter when he enters a room.
-When he looks away, they fix their hair, lick their

----

-# THE PASSPORT

-lips, and posture themselves to reveal the sexier parts of their bodies.
+When he looks away, they fix their hair, lick theirlips, and posture themselves to reveal the sexier parts of their bodies.
 He's the freakin' man...and while he knows it, he doesn't ever make a big show of it.

 We see it everywhere: women with ugly guys.
 The most gorgeous woman you've ever seen will be making out with some grungy-looking guy holding a skateboard.
 A French model that leaves the bar with a guy who has his bug exterminator truck parked outside.
 It happens every day, and there's a code to it all.
 This code is the 5-2-6 method.
 Each of these men have either been professionally trained, or they have a very natural set of skills that allow them to dominate a woman's experience of reality and turn all of her attraction control knobs to full volume.

 Looks don't matter if you know what you're doing.
 This took me years to realize.
 And I want you to learn from this mistake I made in thinking I needed to get the most expensive and perfectly formulated wardrobe, a chiseled body, and perfect teeth before a woman would notice me.
 It's not true.
 Read it out loud to yourself.
 It will save you lots of money and confusion.

-The concept of the AMG (Alpha Male Gentleman) can be broken down into two behavior qualities that
+The concept of the AMG (Alpha Male Gentleman) can be broken down into two behavior qualities thataffect attraction at a fundamental level: the hunter and the leader.

----

-# CHASE HUGHES

-affect attraction at a fundamental level: the hunter and the leader.
 These will be the two mountains I will help you climb, but it's easy if you know the way.

 Completely eliminating passivity is the one and ONLY path to being a "real man."
 Passivity is simply allowing things to happen to you as they naturally would.
 Just allowing everything around you to operate with no influence from you.
 Basically, it means not taking charge of anything around you.
 An AMG controls his surroundings, makes all of his plans, and knows that he is causing his future to be rewritten every minute.
 When women select men, leaders, deciders, and choosers get picked first.